HeiLaut/ble-physics-sensors/README.md

 <img src="https://github.com/HeiLaut/Physics-Arduino-Sensors/blob/main/images/us_example.jpg" width=25%>

 Using this platform, the measured values can then be read out directly via Bluetooth and PhyPhox (https://phyphox.org/de/home-de/) with the smartphone.
 The boxes then only need to be supplied with power.
-If you use the esp32 Lolin Board, you can easylie attach a cheap LiPo Battery.
+If you use the esp32 Lolin Board, you can easily attach a cheap LiPo Battery.

 ### Serial Plotter
 #### Web Serial Plotter (Chrome-based browsers only)